scott/pocketbase-do-packer/README.md

 brew install packer
 ```

-This builder uses the new hcl format:
+This builder uses the new hcl format.
+Pass the version of PocketBase you wish to use, ie. `0.10.0`

 ```
-packer build --only 'digitalocean.ubuntu-2204' .
+packer build --only 'digitalocean.ubuntu-2204' -var 'version={packer-version}' .
 ```

 Once complete, Packer has created a new image in your account that you can use to create a droplet running the described version of PocketBase.